martinescardo/ExactRealNumberComputationInHaskell/README.md

 I called this the "pseudo-parallel conditional" in [a 1998 publication](https://www.sciencedirect.com/science/article/pii/S1571066105802142).

-A particular case of interest is y = 0, for which we get a more efficient definition:
+A particular case of interest is `y=0`, for which we get a more efficient definition:
 ```haskell
 ppifz :: I -> I -> I -> I